snawaz/snawaz.github.com/_posts/foam/expression/2013-03-03-expression.md

 ---
-layout: foam
+layout: library
-title: Expression
+title: Overview of Expression
-type: foamlibrary
+name: Expression
+showdoc: false
 permalink: /foam/expression.html
 description: An expression template library that works great with Foam.Pipeline as well as with the C++ Standard library.
 ---

 Expressions are essentially functors, with an ability to compose itself with other expressions.
 You start with a simple expression, and then you go on composing more complex expressions using simpler ones.
 It can be best understood by examples.
 So here you go.

-{% highlight cpp linenos=table %}
+{% highlight cpp %}

-#include <foam/composition/expression.h>  //must include this header

-//consider this function which takes a functor as argument
+//a function which takes a functor as argument
 //and then invoke it passing 0 to 9, and print the result. template<typename Functor>
 void f(Functor && fun)